Elaine R Kelly

 Fiction:

 I imagine Susannah had a weaving business in her home in Capernaum, making linens with flax imported from Palestine, dying it in various colours and selling clothes to the Roman elite.
-I imagine that Susannah suffered from malaria and that she was healed by Jesus in Capernaum.
-I imagine Susannah at about age 20, friends with Joanna, both a similar age, living in Capernaum, serving the Romans.
+I imagine that Susannah suffered from malaria and that she became a disciple and patron after Jesus healed her.
+I imagine Susannah at about age 20, friends with Joanna, both at a similar age, living in Capernaum, serving the Romans.

 Photini